MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-jboss-eap-on-azure-app-service.md

 ### Determine whether session replication is used

 If your application relies on session replication, you'll have to change your application to remove this dependency.
+App Service does not allow instances to communicate directly with one another.

 ### Determine whether and how the file system is used

 Any usage of the file system on the application server will require reconfiguration or, in rare cases, architectural changes.
-File system may be used by JBoss EAP modules or by your application code.
+The file system may be used by JBoss EAP modules or by your application code.
 You may identify some or all of the scenarios described in the following sections.

 [!INCLUDE [static-content](includes/static-content.md)]